 The business plan is your point of departure for any funding application.
 There are several different models you can use for this, for example the traditional business plan or the Business Model Canvas.
 Whichever one you use is left with you.
 The important thing is that the business plan you are presenting to the funder should cover all the issues that he or she considers to be important.

 Note that you are not only doing this to satisfy the funder.
 When you start addressing all these issues, you are forcing yourself to be in control of all aspects of your business.
 It will help you to immediately see where your business is lacking, and where you should take action to improve.

-Next week, I will talk about the various elements of a successful business plan and explain why each element is important.
+Next time, I will discuss the various elements of a business plan, and explain why each of them is important.